Bian Que: Life and legend

 According to the legend recorded in the Records of the Grand Historian (史记·扁鹊仓公列传), he was gifted with clairvoyance from a deity when he was working as an attendant at a hostel that catered to the nobility.
 It was there he encountered an old man who had stayed there for many years.
 Thankful for Bian Que's attentive service and politeness, the old man gave him a packet of medicine which he told Bian Que to boil in water.
 After taking this medicine, Bian Que gained the ability to see through the human body and thereby became an excellent diagnostician with X-ray-like ability.
 He also excelled in pulse taking and acupuncture therapy.
-He is ascribed the authorship of Neijing (Internal Classic of Bian Que).
-Han Dynasty physicians claimed to have studied his works, which have since been lost.
+He is ascribed the authorship of the Bian Que Neijing (Internal Classic of Bian Que).
+Han dynasty physicians claimed to have studied his works, which have since been lost.
 Tales state that he was a doctor of many disciplines, conforming to the local needs wherever he went.
 For example, in one city he was a children's doctor, and in another a female physician.